Parmotrema mellissii

 Parmotrema mellissii is a widely distributed species of corticolous lichen in the family Parmeliaceae.
 It was first described by Carroll William Dodge in 1959 as a species of Parmelia.
 Mason Hale transferred it to the genus Parmotrema in 1974.
 The type collection was made in Saint Helena.
 Parmotrema mellissii has a pale yellowish-buff coloured thallus at least 12 cm in diameter, comprising rounded lobes about 15 mm wide and long.
 It has been found in the southern U.S.A., the Neotropics from Mexico to Colombia and Brazil, Africa (including the Canary Islands and Kenya), Asia (Japan, Laos, the Philippines), Australia and Oceania.

+Description

+The thallus of Parmotrema mellissii is corticolous, with an upper surface ranging from whitish gray to ivory and occasionally displaying large, mottled-black patches.
+It is dull, epruinose, and emaculate, though sometimes irregularly cracked in parts.
+The thallus is sparsely to abundantly isidiate, with marginal isidia that are cylindrical, simple to sparsely or abundantly branched (coralloid), and frequently clustered (caespitose).